Danilo Petrucci: Dakar Rally

-Petrucci suffered a broken leg training in December 2021.
+Petrucci suffered a broken leg training for the Dakar Rally in December 2021.
 During the 2022 event, he placed 23rd in the prologue event, followed by 13th in the first stage.
-He retired from the second stage with machine failure after 117 km, and had to be rescued by helicopter.
+He retired from the second stage with a mechanical failure after 117 km, and had to be rescued by helicopter.
 Petrucci continued on in the rally after a nearly 12-hour time penalty for his failure to finish the stage.
-On stage five, Petrucci took his first Dakar stage victory after fellow KTM rider Toby Price received a time penalty.
+On stage five, Petrucci took his first Dakar stage victory, after fellow KTM rider Toby Price received a time penalty.

+In 2025, Petrucci returned to the Dakar as a technician in the Trucks category for MM Technology alongside fellow Italians Claudio Bellina and Marco Arnoletti in an Iveco PowerStar.
+Petrucci also briefly drove the truck, before the team retired for health reasons for Bellina.

-MotoAmerica Superbike Championship (2022)
+MotoAmerica Superbike Championship

 Petrucci won both legs of his inaugural race in the 2022 MotoAmerica Superbike Championship at COTA, near Austin, Texas, on the weekend of 9 and 10 April.

 Petrucci won the first leg of two at Road Atlanta in late April, leading the championship on points.
 His Ducati suffered an engine failure in the second leg.

 Petrucci finished the season and AMA championship in second place to Jake Gagne in September 2022.

 Superbike World Championship

 Barni Spark Ducati Racing Team (from 2023)

-Petrucci will compete for the Barni Ducati Team from 2023 Superbike World Championship season.
+Petrucci competed for the Barni Ducati Team from 2023 Superbike World Championship season, finishing 7th overall with three podium finishes.

+In 2024, Petrucci improved his results to 5th overall with 10 podiums, including a sweep of all three racing sessions at the inaugural Italian round at Cremona Circuit.

+ROKiT BMW Motorrad WorldSBK Team (from 2026)

+BMW announced Petrucci will compete for ROKiT BMW Motorrad WorldSBK Team in 2026 on the BMW M 1000 RR, replacing Toprak Razgatlioglu, who will make his MotoGP debut with Yamaha next season.